solid-adventure/trivial-docs/docs/guides/organizations.md

 }
 ```
 :::
-By default you are registered as an `admin` user of an organization you create.
+By default you are registered as an `admin` user of an Organization you create.

 ## Viewing your Organizations
-Organizations you are a part of can be viewed in two ways- your individual organizations can be fetched by their ID's:
+Organizations you are a part of can be viewed in two ways- your individual Organizations can be fetched by their ID's:
 ::: code-group
 ```javascript [Request]
 const organization = await fetch('http://localhost:3000/organizations/{organizationId}', {